murarisreenidhi/FullStackOpen/README.md

-# Solutions for part 5 exercises
+# Solutions for part 6 exercises

-In this part we return to the frontend, first looking at different possibilities for testing the React code.
-We will also implement token based authentication which will enable users to log in to our application.
+So far, we have placed the application's state and state logic directly inside React-components.
+When applications grow larger, state management should be moved outside React-components.
+In this part, we will introduce the Redux-library, which is currently the most popular solution for managing the state of React-applications.